Jail Bait

 The total runtime of Jail Bait is 74 minutes (1h 14m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 3.8/10, and global collection metrics, Jail Bait stands as a challenging project for the creators.
-It remains an essential piece of the 1954 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 3.8/10, and global performance metrics, Jail Bait is classified as a FLOP.
+It remains an essential part of the 1954 cinematic calendar.

 Frequently Asked Questions